MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

     > ![Email composer opened](media/sa-worklist-bulk-email-email-composer-open.png "Email composer opened")

     >[!NOTE]
-    >Each user in the recipient list must satisfy the following conditions:
+    >Each user in the recipient list must satisfy the following conditions in the lead form:
     >- Allow emails under the **CONTACT METHOD** section in the **Details** tab.
     >- Valid email address in **Email** under the **CONTACT** section, in the **Summary** tab.